0x-jerry/vscode-vitepress/README.md

 ## Configuration

 - `vp.autStart`: Start VitePress server when open workspace, default is false.
-- `vp.base`: VitePress base config, the base url of the docs. example: "/blog"
+- `vp.base`: VitePress base config, the base url of the docs.
+Example: "/blog".
-- `vp.docsDir`: VitePress docs folder, relative path to current workspace. example: "docs".
-You need to restart VitePress preview server if you change this option
+- `vp.docsDir`: VitePress docs folder, relative path to current workspace.
+Example: "docs".
+(You need to restart VitePress preview server if you change this option.)
 - `vp.port`: VitePress server port, default is 4001.

 ## Bugs